akheron/typera/README.md

 The special method `all` matches every HTTP method.

-The `route` functions take zero or more path segments as arguments (`pathSegment1, pathSegment2, ...`).
-Each path segment can be either a `string` or an [URL capture](#url-parameter-capturing).
-They are concatenated together to form the final URL pattern.
-The path if the incoming HTTP request is matched against the URL pattern to see whether this route is responsible for serving the response for the HTTP request.
+The `route` functions take a path pattern as an argument.
+The path pattern can contain [path captures](#path-parameter-capturing).
+The path if the incoming HTTP request is matched against the path pattern to see whether this route is responsible for serving the response for the HTTP request.

 They return an object with `.use()` and `.handler()` methods.